December 08, 2017 5 min read

 2. STORE

 There is no need to soak your nappies, and having a tub or bucket full of water can create a hazard for children, so it is better to store them in a dry nappy bucket or wet bag.
-However, if you feel your nappies are in need of a soak, the Strucket is a safe and mess-free option.

 If the smell is causing an issue, you can use a few drops of any essential oil in the bottom of the bucket.
 If you live in a humid climate, be sure to leave the nappy bucket lid ajar (or the wet bag open) to prevent mould from growing.